 - High-Risk Counseling and Genetic Testing: Our Clinical Genetics Program provides a Comprehensive Cancer Risk Assessment, Cancer Genetic Counseling and Predictive Genetic Testing for women who are at increased risk for developing breast cancer due to a personal and/or family history of breast and colon cancer, genetic disposition or previous medical history.
-We create a tailored plan for each patient, which includes ongoing observation and screenings.
-The personalized screening and prevention plan may also include genetic counseling and testing for the genes that are associated with breast and ovarian cancers.
+Our medical geneticist and team of genetic counselors create a tailored plan for each patient, which includes ongoing observation, a personalized screening for the genes that are associated with breast and ovarian cancers, and a prevention plan.

 Image-Guided Diagnostic Services

 If a screening reveals a suspicious finding, there are a variety of ways to determine if the finding is benign or cancerous, including: